-The Finance Officer checks the bank regularly for payments, and emails the Admissions Team/IAC daily with any updates/entries.
+The Finance Officer checks the bank regularly for payments, and emails the Admissions Team daily with any updates/entries.

-Once a deposit and registration fee is confirmed, SIMS is updated with the amount received and the applicant's status is changed from 'Offer' or 'accepted' to 'Confirmed'.
+Once a deposit and registration fee is confirmed, SIMS is updated with the amount received and the applicant's status is changed from 'Conditional Offer' to 'Accepted'.

-For international applications, IAC will produce the offer letter and send either to the sales manager to pass onto the agent/student or to the agent/student directly, copying in the relevant sales manager.
-For domestic students the college team will follow and up and send out the offers as per the table on page 7.
+For international applications, IAC will produce the offer letter and send either to the sales manager to pass onto the agent/student or to the agent/student directly, copying in the relevant sales manager

-11. CAS & Visa Application Guide
+9. CAS & Visa Application Guide

-From six months before the start of the course, the IAC sends out a 'Draft CAS' which contains all the information (including that from any relevant documents sent in support of the application) that the college will be submitting to the UKVI as evidence that the student is genuine and meets all the language and academic entry requirements.
+Three months before the start of the course, the IAC sends out a 'Draft CAS' which contains all the information (including that from any relevant documents sent in support of the application) that the college will be submitting to the UKVI as evidence that the student is a genuine and meets all the language and academic entry requirements.
 The Draft CAS also shows the first-year's tuition fees and for Boarding students also includes the first-year's accommodation fees.